Home > Resources > Recover deleted photos on iPad

 • Extract lost data from iTunes backups without overwriting current data on iPad

-Step 2: Preview recoverable pictures on iPad
+Step 2: Preview the recoverable photos on iPad.

 • Open iPad Settings and tap [your name] > iCloud.